 Pacific salmon rely on estuaries to rear.
 A lack of estuary habitat for rearing is known to be one of the limiting factors in threatened Puget Sound Chinook salmon recovery.
 Estuary habitat restoration is a vital component of salmon recovery.
 Multiple studies, including one research project completed by tribal biologists in 2013, demonstrated 1) Skagit, Samish, and Stillaguamish juvenile salmon use pocket estuaries and coastal streams on Whidbey Island to rear in, even when those streams do not host spawning adults and, 2) shoreline culverts on these streams and pocket estuaries are detrimental to rearing juvenile salmon.
 Undersized culverts limit access to usable habitat in streams, interfere with natural tidal exchange, and cause fatal stranding during the normal tidal cycle.
-The amount of rearing habitat for juvenile salmonids is limited in WRIA 6 and removal of fish passage barriers in the nearshore including these two barriers along Race Lagoon is critical for population recovery of Puget Sound salmon populations.
+This research has shown that culverts at the mouth of streams are associated with lower numbers of juvenile Chinook, suggesting that these culverts impair the ability of fish to access rearing habitat, particularly at sites that do not backwater during the tidal cycle.
+The study concluded, "...juvenile Chinook salmon are not just present in these small streams, but are actively rearing and growing.
+They appear to be using the streams as a nursery, much like natal and pocket estuaries are used by juvenile Chinook salmon, and "...A small streams restoration strategy should include removing culverts or retrofitting streams with culverts at their mouth to a design that allows upstream juvenile salmon passage."
+(Beamer et al 2013).
+The amount of rearing habitat for juvenile salmonids is limited in WRIA 6 and removal of fish passage barriers particularly in the nearshore including these two barriers along Race Lagoon is critical for population recovery of Puget Sound salmon populations.
+Race Lagoon is identified in the Skagit Watershed Council (2022) Strategic Approach as a Tier 2 potential pocket estuary in the Whidbey Basin.

-SFEG has been partnering with Island County public works and several tribes to complete phase two of an island county fish passage barrier inventory project since 2019 to the present.
+SFEG has been partnering with Island County public works and several tribes to complete phase two of an island county fish passage barrier inventory project since 2019.
+This inventory focused on identifying barriers within 200 meters of the shoreline.
 SFEG used current (2019) WDFW inventory methods for tidally influenced culverts to identify fish passage barriers.
-SFEG met with Island County Public Works, Island County Salmon Recovery Lead Entity staff, and Tribal biologists to identify the best projects out of the list of known barriers.
-These two on Race Road along Race Lagoon were identified as priority culverts as they are both within 200 feet of important pocket estuary habitat in Race Lagoon.
-Culvert 1893 is currently only 33% passible according to a WDFW Level A Assessment (to adult fish, there are no criteria to access juvenile however juveniles are poorer swimmers than adults) and 1894 is a 100% barrier even for adult fish according to a WDFW Level B assessment due to excessive water velocities
+Culverts were further prioritized for habitat assessments that met the following additional criteria: Chinook use in stream or nearshore, watershed area greater than 45 hectares, stream slope <10%, known as fish-bearing, and associated with a pocket estuary.
+SFEG met with Island County Public Works, Island County Salmon Recovery Lead Entity staff, and Tribal biologists to identify the best projects out of the list of known barriers which also met the criteria for habitat assessment.
+These two on Race Road along Race Lagoon were identified as priority culverts as they are both within 200 meters of important pocket estuary habitat in Race Lagoon.
+Culvert 1893 is currently only 33% passible according to a WDFW Level A Assessment (to adult fish, there are no criteria to access juvenile however juveniles are poorer swimmers than adults) and 1894 is a 100% barrier even for adult fish according to a WDFW Level B assessment due to excessive water velocities.
+The private culvert crossing, RFEG053, below culvert 1894 is identified as slope barrier.